balashev/spectro/docs/gui.rst

 Status bar
 ----------
-Status bar shows some messages and indicate some useful numbers that are can be instructive during the fitting process, e.g.
+Status bar shows some messages and indicate some useful numbers that are can be instructive during the fitting process, e.g. the number of the current fit component, chi^2/dof, etc